Sh1vT/gestura-engine/README.md

 ---

 ## Troubleshooting
 - **No webcam detected**: Ensure your webcam is connected and accessible by OpenCV.
+Also ensure the correct camera index for your device if you have multiple cameras.
-- **No signs in list**: Make sure you have signs in `data/gestures.json` or enabled modules.
+- **No signs in list**: Make sure you have signs in `data/gestures.json`.
+Otherwise, create some signs or get a relevant module for your uses.
 - **Module checkboxes not working**: Ensure you have at least one module folder in `modules/`.
+Checkboxes dont appear in absence of modules.

 ---